 Ivy Muriuki holds a Bachelor of Arts from the University of Waterloo, with distinction.
 She completed a joint honours Legal Studies and Sociology degree, with a minor in International studies in 2020.

 During her time at the University of Waterloo, Ivy gained knowledge in multi-lateral institutions, international relations, international public law, decolonization, democracy, human rights, and global development.
 The multi-disciplinary nature of her studies allowed Ivy to investigate the critical role institutions play in the administration of human rights.
 Ivy worked for the University of Waterloo’s Human Rights, Equity and Inclusion Office, where she led the research and planning process for an upcoming institutional equity initiative.
 Ivy also competed in three Mock Trial Competitions where she was awarded the MVP award for excellence and creativity on two separate occasions.
 She later served as an executive for Mock Court Cases, a competition focused on social justice cases.
 Ivy also volunteered for two start-up companies: Generation1 Networking Program and BeBlended,Inc. Both targetedtowards the needs of Black men and women that were otherwise unmet or inaccessible.
-After completing her undergraduate degree, Ivy worked as an Global Project Auditor for TD Canada Trust where she identified and motogated for potential risk for internal projects in the bank.
+After completing her undergraduate degree, Ivy spent the summer working as a Global Project Auditor for TD Canada Trust where she supported annual testing to identify and mitigate potential risk for internal projects.

 As a Masters of Global Governance candidate at the Balsillie School of International Affairs, Ivy will continue her exploration of multilateral institutions, international relations, law and democracy.
-Ivy also hopes to research new best practices for the admiration of human rights that remain possible and economically feasible, with specific interest in continental Africa.
+Ivy also hopes to continue her investigation in the relationship between international institutions and the administration of human rights, with specific interest in continental Africa.